cj-mclaughlin/pytorch-kd/README.md

 # pytorch-kd
-This repo aims to reproduce a wide range of works in literature, primarily those on knowledge distillation.
+This repo aims to reproduce a wide range of works in literature in knowledge distillation.

 ## Target Papers